NewsLocal News

 Ragland hopes these initiatives target the cause of the problems rather than just the symptoms.

 "That next request is the real need.
-You know, like if your Food Not Bombs out here in downtown and you hand someone a hot plate of food and they say, 'Do you also have socks?'
+You know, like if you're Food Not Bombs out here in downtown and you hand someone a hot plate of food and they say, 'Do you also have socks?'
 That’s the next need," said Ragland.

 They said it's the boots-on-the-ground specialists who can pinpoint the needs of the community.
 Ragland hopes the state can collaborate more with smaller grassroots organizations to target the specific issues.